RohitJ1204/samsung-riscv/README.md

 <details>
            <summary>Task 01 <br> Implementation of sum of numbers from 1 to n using both c program and riscv command </summary>
-           <p>Implementation of sum of numbers from 1 to n using both c program and riscv command</p>
 </details>